lisamonozlai/lisamonozlai/README.md

 - Turn complex information into accessible, actionable insights
 - Use free, widely available tools to streamline workflows
-- Connect technical analysis directly to decisions
+- Connect technical analysis directly to decision-making

 Most of my work centers on the social sector, but the approaches are relevant to any organization looking to use data more effectively.

----

 ## Explore My Work